RanvierMUD/ranviermud/docs/extending/areas/quests.md

     listeners: {
       // Set up a listener for when a player enters the room
       playerEnter: state => function (player) {
-        // use the QuestFactory from the GameState to find quest `limbo:1` (Find a Weapon) let quest = state.QuestFactory.create(state, 'limbo:1', player);
+        // use the QuestFactory from the GameState to find quest `limbo:journeybegins` (Journey Begins) let quest = state.QuestFactory.create(state, 'limbo:journeybegins', player);

         if (player.questTracker.canStart(quest)) {
           player.questTracker.start(quest);